Position Papers

 Background:

-Over the past ten years, the lack of adequate icebreaking on the Great Lakes has caused the loss of over 10,000 jobs and $2 billion to the economy.
+Over the past eleven years, the lack of adequate icebreaking on the Great Lakes has caused the loss of over 10,000 jobs and $2 billion to the economy.
 In addition, ice jam flooding in the Great Lakes region has become extreme due to more frequent polar vortexes.
-The 2023 National Defense Authorization Act required the USCG to accurately measure the movement of winter commerce across the entire Great Lakes and authorizes the full construction cost of the new heavy icebreaker at $350 million.
-The USCG has committed to building the new icebreaker and included $55 million in the President’s Fiscal Year 2024 budget request.
-Unfortunately, only $20 million was funded by Congress.
+Congress has authorized $350 million for the construction of another heavy Great Lakes icebreaker.
+The USCG has committed to building the new icebreaker and requested funding in the 2025 Reconciliation Bill.
+Unfortunately, the final bill did not provide funding for the heavy icebreaker.

 Only construction of a twin to the heavy Great Lakes icebreaker MACKINAW will ensure the continued movement of critical raw materials on the Great Lakes during the winter season.
 The interconnected Great Lakes system requires reliable and predictable icebreaking to ensure workers at the ports, on the ships, at the mills, and at the mines stay employed and continue to produce and transport the vital cargoes needed to keep American economic security intact.